COVID-19 Vaccine: Important Facts and Frequently Asked Questions

 There is a significant amount of data and science backing the vaccines.
 The preclinical research for coronavirus vaccines dates back 10–15 years.
 These vaccines were developed, tested, and produced in response to a worldwide pandemic.
 Due to the infection rate in our country, the standard approval process was expedited, but not eliminated.

-Does it matter whether I get the Moderna or the Pfizer vaccine?
+Does it matter whether I get the Moderna, Pfizer, or Johnson & Johnson vaccine?

 Are side effects worse in some ethnic or racial groups?

 No, the likelihood and degree of side effects are the same in all groups.